spacemeshos/protocol/hare/README.md

 It is known in advance when an agreement process should start for each layer.
 On the other hand, the time it takes to achieve agreement can vary, depending on the number of faulty/malicious participants in the consensus.
 Hence, multiple consensus instances may be run concurrently.

 On this page we will discuss the core protocol concepts and clarify it.
-Please note we do not intend to talk about the implementation itself, we might mention practicale ways that overlap with it.
+Please note we do not intend to talk about the implementation itself, we might mention practical ways that overlap with it.

 ## Definitions
 `N` - The number of active participants